pnadolny13/meltano_example_implementations/meltano_projects/dbt_orchestration/README.md

 This project is based on the dbt's classic [Jaffle shop example project](https://github.com/dbt-labs/jaffle_shop) but in a Meltano context.

-The Airflow DAG generator code [files-airflow-dbt](https://gitlab.com/pnadolny13/files-airflow-dbt) that fuels this functionality is :warning: **Experimental** :construction: and in review at https://gitlab.com/meltano/files-airflow/-/merge_requests/8 with more in depth discussion taking place in this issue https://gitlab.com/meltano/files-airflow/-/issues/7.
+The Airflow DAG generator code [files-airflow-dbt](https://gitlab.com/pnadolny13/files-airflow-dbt) that fuels this functionality is :warning: **Experimental** :construction: and being reviewed in the [Merge Request](https://gitlab.com/meltano/files-airflow/-/merge_requests/8) with more in depth discussion taking place in this [issue](https://gitlab.com/meltano/files-airflow/-/issues/7).

-Feel free to join the discussion and give feedback!
+We're looking for feedback so feel free to jump into the issue and leave comments!

 ### What is this repo?